 As autism is an invisible condition, too often people can be quick to pass judgement and make assumptions instead of being understanding or helpful.
 Autistic people often communicate differently to those who do not have the condition and can become overwhelmed in certain environments and situations.
+Major anxiety and overstimulation can overwhelm autistic people resulting in a meltdown.
+A meltdown is a response to overwhelming situations where too much stimuli will overload a person’s brain.
+They will temporarily lose control of their behaviour and often become emotional.
+This loss of control can be expressed verbally (eg shouting, screaming, crying), physically (eg kicking, lashing out, biting) or in both ways.
 This is too often confused as a “temper tantrum” or bad behaviour by those who do not understand autism.
 Asking ‘are autistic people aggressive?’ often comes from looking at an autistic person’s distress on a surface level.
 Many parents tell us about how they can often feel “judged” by others if their child experiences a “meltdown” in a public place.
 Equally autistic adults behaviour can sometimes be misinterpreted as suspicious or aggressive.
+This behaviour, especially in younger children, is often mistaken for their throwing a tantrum.
+What the difference between the two is that you can stop a tantrum, but you can’t with a meltdown; only mitigate and redirect its focus.
+A person experiencing a meltdown needs to physically vent the stress their brain has experienced for them to recover.
 Understand that what you see as negative behaviour may be a person really struggling in a very difficult environment or situation – avoid staring and judging and, even when you don’t know if someone is autistic, give people a break.
 Let’s all be kinder to one another!

 For a long time autism was understood through the medical model in terms of deficits.
 As a result, “Does autism have a cure?” is a common question.
 Similar to the “caused by” statement, there is no cure for autism.
 It is a lifelong condition which you are born with.
 It is a fundamental part of how a person thinks (which brings positives as well as challenges) and many autistic people do not desire to be cured but understood, accepted and supported in reaching their personal potential.
 Some therapies can support a person in overcoming certain barriers presented by the condition – but they should not be confused with a cure.
 Listed are a few common therapies that are known to be beneficial for autistic people: